 This is a spinoff series of the Mercy Watson series.
 So, if your kids love the Mercy Watson stories, they will probably also love this series.

-The first book in this chapter book series for 1st graders is all about a boy named Leroy Nicker who wants to be a cowboy but doesn’t have a horse.
+The first book in this chapter book series is all about a boy named Leroy Nicker who wants to be a cowboy but doesn’t have a horse.

 There are cute illustrations, lots of laughs, and interesting plot twists to keep kids engaged and wondering how the story will end.

-Nate the Great is a kid detective who loves solving mysteries by obtaining all the facts, asking the right questions, and narrowing the list of suspects.
+Nate the Great is a kid detective.
+He loves solving mysteries by obtaining all the facts, asking the right questions, and narrowing the list of suspects.